View a markdown version of this page

 Action connector

-Each tool that is exposed by an MCP server is registered as an action that your AI assistant can invoke during conversations.
+Each tool that an MCP server exposes registers as an action that your AI assistant can invoke during conversations.
 The integration secures these connections by using Proof Key for Code Exchange (PKCE) with the S256 challenge method and Resource Indicators (RFC 8707) to bind access tokens to specific MCP servers.

 Before you begin